hanwenzhang123/fullstack-note/03-note/README.md

 - updates can introduce issues
 - easy to get started, but require more time down the road to add features and customizations.

+#### React Angular Vue
 - React data flows only in one way and is easy to debug.
 - Angular data flows both ways and hence debugging is often difficult.
+- Vue mainly uses HTML templates with some JSX, while React only uses JSX that allows you to insert HTML directly into JS code.
-- It is different from angular,vue.
-The react alway passes the data to view, and to update the view, you need to use a callback to update it.
+- React alway passes the data to view, and to update the view, you need to use a callback to update it -> different from react and angualr

 [[↑] Back to top](#table-of-contents)